p0dalirius/Awesome-RCE-techniques/Content-Management-Systems-(CMS)/Wordpress/techniques/Install-FileManagment-Plugin/README.md

 # Wordpress - Install File Managment Plugin

-In case uploading a plugin was not possible for any reason related to custom wordpress configuration or web server configuration ( Maximum upload size ), you could install a plugin and activate it through another feature.
+In case uploading a plugin was not possible for any reason related to custom wordpress configuration or web server configuration ( Maximum upload size ), you might be able to install file managment plugin instead and create a new file that will contain your shell code.
 ## Requirements

  - A valid **username and password** of a user with **admin rights** on the Wordpress.